OpenPaymentNetwork/FerlySite/backend/Sphinx/card.rst

     :reqheader Authorization: See :ref:`Authorization Header`.

     :<json string card_id:
         Required.
 The card identification number.
-This may be optained from :http:get:`ferlyapi.com/profile`.
+This may be obtained from :http:get:`ferlyapi.com/profile`.

     :statuscode 200:
         **If successful, the response body is a JSON object with no attributes:**